Qualcomm is talking a big game about 5G—in 2020 and beyond

 Millimeter wave bandwidth and latency allow you to actually move storage to the cloud.”

-The city-detail coverage maps Verizon posted Tuesday to document its mm-wave 5G, for example, show that it is confined to particular streets outdoors, with the densest coverage in Chicago.
-And the 5G coverage data gathered from testing apps on people’s phones that the network-analysis firm RootMetrics now backs that up.
+The city-detail coverage maps Verizon posted Tuesday to document its millimeter-wave 5G, for example, show that it is confined to particular streets outdoors, with the densest coverage in Chicago.
+And the 5G coverage data offered by network-analysis firm RootMetrics, which were gathered from testing apps on people’s phones, now backs that up.

 To see for yourself, select a carrier, choose the “Best technology found” layer, and keep zooming in until you see purple hexagons.
-In Verizon’s case in New York, this mm-wave 5G covers discrete blocks in Lower Manhattan, across Midtown, and the southern corners of Central Park.
+In Verizon’s case in New York, this millimeter-wave 5G covers discrete blocks in Lower Manhattan, across Midtown, and at the southern corners of Central Park.

 (Disclosure: I also write for Yahoo Finance, one of Verizon’s media properties.)

 The rest of the 5G layer cake consists of lower-frequency bands, both those employed for today’s low-frequency LTE bands and others under 6 GHz that are set to be opened for 5G service.
-They don’t deliver mm-wave’s speed and responsiveness but cover much more ground.
+They don’t deliver millimeter-wave’s speed and responsiveness but cover much more ground.
 That’s why the most expansive 5G network thus far in the U.S., Sprint’s, eschews millimeter-wave frequencies in favor of the same 2.5 GHz band as its 4G LTE.

 Amon’s optimistic forecast for 5G coverage next year—”It’s fair to expect by 2020, you’re going to have all metropolitan areas with 5G coverage”—assumes the use of those slower but longer-range bands to fill out 5G coverage.

 Amon noted that millimeter-wave 5G hit 65% outdoor coverage from existing LTE cell sites in San Francisco.
-But lower-frequency 5G frequencies at existing LTE cites allowed for 78% coverage in Frankfurt—and adding spectrum shared as needed from 4G, the figure was 96%.
+But lower-frequency 5G frequencies at existing LTE cites allowed for 78% coverage in Frankfurt—and when you add spectrum shared as needed from 4G, the figure was 96%.

-But the customers served those bottom slices of the 5G layer cake won’t get that hyper-responsive connectivity, which might make running everything from the cloud a much slower experience than Amon has promised.
+But the customers served those bottom slices of the 5G layer cake won’t get that hyperresponsive connectivity, which might make running everything from the cloud a much slower experience than Amon has promised.

-Internationally, Amon pointed to 2021 as the year when mm-wave 5G will take off outside the U.S., with support from carriers in Brazil, Chile, Germany, Italy, Russia and Singapore, among others.
+Internationally, Amon pointed to 2021 as the year when millimeter-wave 5G will take off outside the U.S., with support from carriers in Brazil, Chile, Germany, Italy, Russia, and Singapore, among others.

 Much of Qualcomm’s own stake in 5G involves the chipsets inside Android smartphones.
-But although its X50 5G modem owns the nascent U.S. market, that only supports mm-wave 5G and has to sit alongside Qualcomm’s existing “system on a chip” hardware inside a phone.
+But although its X50 5G modem owns the nascent U.S. market, that only supports millimeter-wave 5G and has to sit alongside Qualcomm’s existing “system on a chip” (SoC) hardware inside a phone.
 That makes today’s 5G phones bigger and more battery-hungry than they’d otherwise be.

-It won’t be until at least next year that a 5G-compatible “SoC” that extends Qualcomm’s Snapdragon line of phone processors would remedy those shortcomings.
+It won’t be until at least next year that a 5G-compatible SoC that extends Qualcomm’s Snapdragon line of phone processors will remedy those shortcomings.

 The customers served those bottom slices of the 5G layer cake won’t get that hyper-responsive connectivity.